baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * [x] Start many apps and make screenshot for initial manual analysis.
 * [x] Explore app frameworks/libraries to check for CMPs.
     * If we do find them, try to interact with them using Frida.
-* [ ] Find out how to get element style properties (to answer questions like "which button is more prominent?").
+* [x] Find out how to get element style properties (to answer questions like "which button is more prominent?").
+    * Not possible.
 * [ ] Automate 3u with Frida?
 * [ ] ~~Go through CMPs and check whether their state can be read programmatically/they can be interacted with programmatically.~~
 * [ ] Write adapters for different trackers and endpoints that detect their presence and can extract the transmitted data.